jborza/jborza.github.io/content/post/2020-04-08-riscv-environment/index.md

 ## Introduction

 A friend told me about a cool new open-source instruction set architecture called [RISC-V](https://en.wikipedia.org/wiki/RISC-V) (pronounced risk-five).
-As I wanted to learn more about the architecture, I decided writing an [RISC-V emulator](https://github.com/jborza/emuriscv/) would make sense.
+As I wanted to learn more about the architecture, I decided writing an [RISC-V emulator (emuriscv)](https://github.com/jborza/emuriscv/) would make sense.
 One of my goals include running a Linux on it, much inspired by Fabrice Bellard's awesome [JSLinux project](https://bellard.org/jslinux/).

 I initially started using the same 32-bit RISC-V Linux image as per Bellard's [technical notes](https://bellard.org/jslinux/tech.html), but I needed to add some of my own code for debugging purposes.
 As RISC-V is already supported by the official Linux Kernel, and the [Buildroot](https://buildroot.org/) project provides a nice framework for cross-compiling a complete and bootable Linux environment, I used it as a starting point.